lattice/quda/README.md

 supported, with the minimum recommended versions being 7.x and 6, respectively.
 CMake 3.15 or greater to required to build QUDA.

-See also Known Issues below.
+See also "**Known Issues**" below.

 ## Hardware Compatibility:

 For a list of supported devices, see <a href=http://developer.nvidia.com/cuda-gpus>nvidia/cuda-gpus</a>.

-Before building the library, you should determine the "compute capability" of your card, either from NVIDIA's documentation or by running the deviceQuery example in the CUDA SDK, and pass the appropriate value to the `QUDA_GPU_ARCH` variable in cmake.
+Before building the library, you should determine the _"compute capability_" of your card, either from NVIDIA's documentation or by running the deviceQuery example in the CUDA SDK, and pass the appropriate value to the `QUDA_GPU_ARCH` variable in cmake.